cncf/devstats.archive/README.md

 # Adding new projects

-To add new project follow [adding new project](https://github.com/cncf/devstats/blob/master/ADDING_NEW_PROJECT.md) instructions.
+To add new project on a bare metal deployment follow [adding new project](https://github.com/cncf/devstats/blob/master/ADDING_NEW_PROJECT.md) instructions.

+See `cncf/devstats-helm-example`:`ADDING_NEW_PROJECTS.md` for informations about how to add more projects on Kubernetes/Helm deployment.

 # Grafana dashboards